 But now there's a new cat on Alfie's turf - a tiny ball of fur called George.
 With no home to call his own, this little kitten is in desperate need.
 And little does Alfie know that they’ve got quite an adventure ahead of them to get him through this most difficult of times.

 Alfie is a doorstep cat who has three families.
-He lives with Claire and Jonathan on Edgar Road.
+He lives with Claire and Jonathan and their daughter on Edgar Road.
 Polly, Matt and their children are their neighbours and Franceska and Tomasz and their children are former neighbours and visit weekly.
-All three families are very good friends with each other, thanks for Alfie.
+All three families are very good friends with each other, thanks to Alfie.

 Alfie is in love with Snowball, a neighbour cat, and that love is returned.
 Both are heartbroken, though, when Snowball's family moves away and they know they will never see each other again.
 Seeing how depressed Alfie is, Jonathan and Claire get a kitten named George hoping to distract him.
 Alfie takes to George right away and becomes his adopted father, teaching him how to be a cat.
 Tiger, Alfie's best friend, becomes George's adopted mom and the rest of the cats in the neighbourhood dote on George.